HiMyNameIsIlNano/my_freebsd/README.md

 # my_freebsd
 A Simple Script to Configure A Freebsd Desktop Environment with a Nice Look and Feel.
-The script comes with two flavours: the `openbox-desktop` branch allows the configuration  of an `openbox` desktop.
+The script installs a couple of utilities on top of a vanilla `FreeBDS` install.
+The script gives a user the freedom to choose between an `Openbox` based desktop or an `i3` one.

 ### Purpose
 The aim of this script is to provide a minimal working desktop without putting too many efforts in the configuration.